COVID-19 Response Page

-UPDATED March 26, 2020
+UPDATED April 8, 2020

 - CMHC communicated a directive stating that they “expect any housing provider who has received financing or support from CMHC, directly or via provinces and territories, to act compassionately and refrain from eviction”.
 We are in discussion with CMHC as to whether there would be any support to housing providers for tenants who cannot pay rent.

 - CMHC has been clear that they will be flexible with housing providers who are receiving financing or support from CMHC.
 In this respect, they have stated: “We have a series of tools and relief measures for housing providers including deferral of loan payment, capitalization, special payment arrangements, advancing flexibilities, and any combination of tools.”
-To take advantage of this flexibility, contact your regional CMHC specialist.
+To take advantage of this, contact your regional CMHC specialist.

-Government of Canada Offers Income Support Measures in Response to COVID-19
+Federal Government Income Support Measures

-- Waiving the one-week waiting period for those individuals in imposed quarantine that claim Employment Insurance (EI) sickness benefits, effective March 15.
+- Waiving the one-week waiting period for individuals in imposed quarantine that claim Employment Insurance (EI) sickness benefits, effective March 15.

 - A one-time increase to the GST tax credit.

-Latest Resources for Housing Providers on Dealing with COVID-19
+Helpful Resources for Housing Providers